-This is a question we’ve been getting a lot lately–not only from people wanting to learn barefoot massage, but also from those who are intersted in teaching.
-What’s the difference between FasciAshi from the Center for Barefoot Massage and Ashiatsu from other programs?
+This is a question we’ve been getting a lot lately–not only from people wanting to learn barefoot massage, but also from those who are interested in teaching.
+What’s the difference between FasciAshi from the Center for Barefoot Massage and Ashiatsu massage from other programs?

 Intuitive versus a routine